Hard and Easy Instances of L-Tromino Tilings: I-Trominoes vs L-Trominoes

-A very simple fact is that if $R$ is a region of size $n$, then a graph representation of $R^\boxplus$ has at least $2n-1$ cycles of size 4.
-In what follows we present lemmas \ref{lem:detach} and \ref{lem:boxplus-cover} that will help to construct a tiling for $R^\boxplus$.
+A very simple fact is that if $R$ is a region of size $n$, then a planar dual graph of $R^\boxplus$ has at least $2n-1$ cycles of size 4.
+In order to construct a tiling for $R^\boxplus$ we use Lemmas \ref{lem:detach} and \ref{lem:boxplus-cover} given below.
+But first, we introduce a technical lemma that helps in the proof of Lemma \ref{lem:detach}.

+\begin{lemma} Let $k\geq 3$ be a positive integer and $G$ be any connected graph of size a multiple of $k$ that contains exactly one cycle of length at least least $k + 1$.
+Then there exists a cut of edges from the cycle that partitions $G$ in two trees whose sizes are both multiples of $k$. \end{lemma} \begin{proof}

+Suppose for the sake of contradiction that any cut of edges in the cycle of $G$ yields two trees: one of size $n_1$ and another of size $n_2$, where $n_1$ or $n_2$ is not a multiple of $k$.

+Let $n$ be the number of vertices in $G$ and let $e_0, e_1,\dots,e_k$ be the $k + 1$ edges of the only cycle of $G$, where $n$ is a multiple of $k$.
+Also fix a vertex $v \in e_0$.
+It is clear that cutting any two of these edges will partition G in two trees.